julianfields/julianfields/source/2014-02-11-man-versus-machine.markdown

 hoping would be a natural transition was more like a kawaam!
 "You need to find new work, today!"

-Several weeks went by, I looked for some new jobs, new careers paths.
+Several weeks went by, I looked for some new jobs, new career paths.
 I was getting very little traction.
 I sat on my deck in the sun, asking big questions about direction, I asked for guidence, I had moments of craziness and frustration as well as long periods of silence and relaxation.
 I stared for hours at paintings on my wall.
 These painting were painted by a man named Michael Parenteau, who had recently moved back to Portand after nearly eight years in Ohio and North Carolina.

-> Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in volupta

 Michael is an artist, who had learned to code and was now developing software.
 Much like anyone who is interested in something, I